microbug/docker-ns1-dynamic-dns/README.md

 # Docker NS1 Dynamic DNS
 This updates DNS records in NS1 with the current IP (from [ipify.org](https://www.ipify.org)) every 5 minutes.
 The script runs under `cron` inside a lightweight Alpine-based Docker container.

+[NS1](https://ns1.com) is a DNS provider that offers a generous free plan and an API.

 ## Usage
 ### docker run
 ```